AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :guilabel:`Open existing project`

-  You can select an existing project by clicking on the :guilabel:`Browse` button or by using a previously loaded project listed in the combo box.
+  Select an existing project by clicking on the :guilabel:`Browse` button or by using a previously loaded project listed in the combo box.
 When a project is selected, click on the :guilabel:`OK` button to load this project and open the main window.

 :guilabel:`Always show this dialog when GPS starts`